Shopify/checkout-ui-tutorials/extensions/product-offer-pre-purchase-react/README.md

 * **How can I preview my extension?**

   1. Make sure you've started your local development server using `npm|yarn|pnpm dev`
-  2. Depending on your selected location they may be either `dynamic` or `static` extension points, which diferr slightly on the process to preview them.
+  2. Depending on your selected location they may be either `dynamic` or `static` extension points, which differ slightly on the process to preview them.
       - `Dynamic extensions` can be placed using a [query string parameter](https://shopify.dev/apps/checkout/test-ui-extensions#dynamic-extension-points).
       - `Static extensions` require no extra work, just note that a static extension is shown only if the section that they are attached to is enabled.

-* **How can I change my extension type?**
+* **How can I change my extension point?**

     To change your extension type, be mindful that you have to change it in the following places:
     1. In your `script file`, where you declared the extension (will be either _render()_ or _extend()_), you'll have to change the declared Extension Point.